Ahmetlrd/ahmetcavusoglu/README.md

 - **Data Preparation:**

-  - Merge weather, school term, and passenger datasets by date.
+  - Merge weather, school term, and Beşiktaş passenger datasets by date.
   - Handle missing data and calculate average temperature.
   - Create categorical variables like wind condition (Calm, Breezy, Windy) and school term (Holiday vs School).

 - **Visualizations:**

   - **Bar Plots:**
-    - *Daily passenger count by day of the week and school term:* Shows how holidays impact weekday travel behavior.
+    - *Daily passenger count by day of the week and school term (Beşiktaş):* Shows how holidays impact weekday travel behavior.
-    - *Daily passenger count by day of the week and wind condition:* Highlights the effect of wind on passenger numbers throughout the week.
+    - *Daily passenger count by day of the week and wind condition (Beşiktaş):* Highlights the effect of wind on passenger numbers throughout the week.
   - **Heatmaps:**
     - *Correlation matrix:* Shows relationships between daily passenger count and weather variables (wind, humidity, temperature), as well as school term.
   - **Boxplots:**